 Self-expression through art and imagination is an important piece of integrating inner parts of the psyche that need loving attention and care, so that when we are called to engage with disenfranchised or self-entitled sectors of society we may act from true understanding and compassion.

 This presence of mind and faithful discipleship to the true work required from those walking the path of service to a cause larger than themselves are qualities of being acutely needed in today’s world, where finding true north is not just a question that the current and upcoming generations will have to ask themselves about how to live in harmony globally but about how to extend that ideal into the expansion of humanity as inter-planetary species for the space era already upon us.
-Reflecting on the end-chapter questions Virginia provides in the book is a good place to start. – Rosario Galvan, Reconciliation Leader, Badajoz Spain
+Reflecting on the end-chapter questions Virginia provides in her book, My Soul’s Journey to Redefine Leadership: A Phoenix Rises from the Ashes of 9/11 (Xlibris 2017), is a good place to start.”
+Rosario Galvan, Reconciliation Leader, Badajoz Spain

 I was working for a major firm in computers and finance.
 And I wasn’t looking for a career change.
 I didn’t see how reconciliation could possibly affect my life.
 But I still signed up for the program because I was hungry for anything to do with the United Nations.
 I had recently gone through a period of self-reflection and decided that I no longer want to be considered an American or a member of any tribe or nation.
 So I started calling myself a Global Citizen instead.
 And then I go to studying what it meant to be a Global Citizen and realize that the good that was happening throughout the world was really happening through the more than 25,000 Non Government Organizations (NGOs).
 But all these NGOs were working in collaboration with the UN Agencies in the civil sector.